Preparing to Go Back to School During COVID-19

 Try to create a distraction-free learning environment

 If possible, find a well-lit space in your home where your child can do their schoolwork without distractions, noises, or clutter.
-Ideally, they could do their work on a flat surface like a desk or table.
-Speak with your child's school staff to find out what kind of technology they need in order to best do their schoolwork from home.
+Ideally, they could do their work on a flat surface like a desk, table, or portable lap table.
+Speak with your child's teacher or school staff to find out what kind of technology they need in order to best do their schoolwork from home.

 Communicate with school staff the limitations lupus might cause your child

 Although your child is learning from home, there may be times when lupus prevents them from fully participating on a given day.
 Just as you would during an in-person school year, communicate with your child's school about the possible limitations that lupus might create for them.
-This could include doctor appointments that take them away from class, extreme fatigue or pain that may require them to stay in bed, etc.
+This could include doctor appointments that take them away from class, as well as extreme fatigue or pain that may require them to stay in bed.

 Create a routine